 In Michigan, low and no-downpayment mortgages are popular with first-time buyers and repeat buyers alike.
 One of the most popular low-dowpayment mortgage programs available is the FHA loan via the Federal Housing Administration.
 Nearly 1 in 5 U.S. home buyers use a FHA loan to finance a new home purchase.

 FHA mortgage loans are very competitive loan programs.
 FHA mortgages allow the homebuyer to put down as low as a 3.5% down payment AND have less than perfect credit.
-Because the Federal Housing Authority insures your mortgage, Inlanta Mortgage may be more willing to give you loan terms that make it easier for you to qualify.
+Because the Federal Housing Authority insures your mortgage, Guild Mortgage Inlanta may be more willing to give you loan terms that make it easier for you to qualify.

 In addition to less strict underwriting standards, FHA mortgage rates can be lower than comparable conventional rates, and FHA loans can be assumed by a home’s subsequent buyer.
 The FHA loan’s combination of low rates, low downpayment, and flexible lending guidelines have made it one of most common loan choices for home buyers today.

 Other benefits of the FHA mortgage loan program may include:

 - down payment can be gifted to the homebuyer eg. from family, employer etc.

 - cash reserves not required

 - closing costs can be paid by seller